animalsina/telegram-video-downloader/README.md

    - `phone`: Your phone number used for Telegram login.
    - `download_folder`: The folder where videos will be initially saved.
    - `completed_folder`: The folder where videos will be moved after successful download.
-   - `check_file`: The file used to keep track of downloaded videos.
    - `min_valid_file_size_mb`: The minimum file size in megabytes to consider a file valid.
 Files smaller than this size will be considered corrupted and re-downloaded.
    - `session_name`: The name of the session file used for Telegram login.
    - `max_simultaneous_file_to_download`: The maximum number of files to download simultaneously.